 How to apply?

-If you wish to make an application please download and complete the application form from the link below.
+If you wish to make an application please visit Student Services in our Old Mill Lane campus or email email@example.com.
 The application should include a personal statement from the applicant outlining why you will benefit from a Stanley Race Bursary Award.
 Applications will be dependent upon annual funding and the decision of Barnsley College will be final.
 The fund is limited and grants are given out on a first-come, first-served basis.
-Your completed form can be handed in to Student Services or posted to:
+Your completed application form can be handed into Student Services or posted to: